tgilly93/Full_Stack_Med_App_V2/backend/README.md

 There is a single controller in the `com.techelevator.controller` package called `AuthenticationController.java`.

 This controller contains the `/login` and `/register` routes and works with the Vue starter as is.
-If you need to modify the user registration form, start here.
+If you need to modify the users registration form, start here.

 The authentication controller uses the `JdbcUserDao` to read and write data from the users table.